sabiut/qr-checkin-system/README.md

 *Note: The demo may be a bit slow to load initially as it's hosted on a shared server.*

 **Latest Updates**: Contact page with professional form validation and virtual event support (Zoom/Teams/Meet).
-Docker Hub registry deployment implemented!
+Docker Hub credentials fixed - deployment should work now!

 ## Features